bentodev/bentolang/docs/bento in a nutshell.md

     Hello, world.
 Hello, moon.
 Hello, world.
 Hello, moon.
 ```

-Instantiating say_hello a second time returns the same output as the first time because there is no cached value of hello when the scope is re-entered.
-If cached values were not cleared, then hello would still have the cached value "moon" on re-entry.
+Instantiating ```say_hello``` a second time returns the same output as the first time because there is no cached value of ```hello``` when the scope is re-entered.
+If cached values were not cleared, then ```hello``` would still have the cached value "moon" on re-entry.

 11.4 Static Definitions

-If you do want the cached value preserved beyond its scope, you can achieve this by adding the static modifier to the definition of hello.
-This instructs Bento to construct the definition just once, then use that value for all references in all scopes, other than dynamic instantiations.
+If you do want the cached value preserved beyond its scope, you can achieve this by adding the ```static``` modifier to the definition.
+This instructs Bento to construct the definition just once, then use that value for all references in all scopes.
 Here is the previous example, with hello modified to be static:
 ```
     say_hello [=